albertopoljak/Licensy/README.md

 [![License AGPL3](https://img.shields.io/github/license/albertopoljak/Licensy?color=red)](LICENSE.md)
 [![Donate](https://img.shields.io/badge/-Donate-052d49?logo=patreon)](https://www.patreon.com/Licensy)

+My Discord account BrainDead#6105 is compromised, therefor this bot that has been running for 2+ years is dead.
+Kick it from your guild and self host your own and thank Discord Support for not doing anything for over 10 days wile I could have easily verified myself if they just looked into it.

 # Licensy - easily manage expiration of roles with subscriptions!

 Generate license keys that, when redeemed by a member, will add a certain role to member